Authentication

 x-api-keyheader

 Pass the full API key as the header value.
-Recommended for server-to-server calls.
+Supported as an alternative to the Authorization header.

 api_keyquery param

-Pass the key as a query parameter: ?api_key=vtron_cust_....
+Pass the key as a query parameter: ?api_key=lvng_sk_live_....
 Use only when headers are not available.

 Plan-Based Rate Limits